Battle of Jenin (2002): Casualties

 Based on figures provided by the Jenin hospital and the IDF, the UN report placed the Palestinian death toll at 52 Palestinian, around half of whom were thought to be civilians.
 In 2004, Haaretz journalists Amos Harel and Avi Isacharoff wrote that 23 Israeli soldiers had died and 52 had been wounded; Palestinian casualties were 53 dead, hundreds wounded and about 200 captured.
 Human Rights Watch reported that at least 52 Palestinians died of whom at least 22 were civilians and at least 27 were suspected militants, and that it was unable to conclusively determine the status of the remaining three.
 According to retired IDF General Shlomo Gazit, the death toll was 55 Palestinians.
-Israeli officials estimated that 52 Palestinians were killed, of whom 38 had been armed men and 14 had been civilians.
+Israeli officials estimated that 52 Palestinians were killed: 38 armed men and 14 civilians.

-Human Rights Watch reported that of the Palestinians killed, "many of them were killed willfully or unlawfully, and in some cases constituted war crimes."
-Examples highlighted in the report include the case of 57-year-old Kamal Zugheir who was shot and then run over by IDF tanks while in his wheelchair, and that of 37-year-old Jamal Fayid, a quadraplegic crushed to death in the rubble of his home after an IDF bulldozer advanced upon it, refusing to allow his family to intervene to remove him.
-It also documented the killing of a Palestinian militant who had already been wounded.

 IDF and Israeli government sources reported that 23 Israeli soldiers were killed and 75 wounded.
 The UN report also noted that 23 IDF soldiers had been killed.
 The only exception was retired IDF General Shlomo Gazit, who initially said that 33 soldiers had died in Jenin.
 This contradicted not only most IDF and other sources, but also IDF figures of 30 Israeli deaths total in Operation Defensive Shield.